What is Transpersonal

 The Spiral Process of Transformation

-It is my experience that our journey towards wholeness and healing is a spiral process, rather than an upwards ‘linear’ ascent.
+Our journey towards greater wholeness is a spiral process, rather than an upwards ‘linear’ ascent.
 Throughout our life we may have spiritual or transcendent experiences and we may feel like we are ‘progressing’ on our journey.
 However, there is always this need to return to the deeper level of our selves and it is continuous process of unraveling these deeper layers.

 When we get closer towards a sense of self-actualisation we may have even more difficulties or challenges arise because there is this ‘return’ to earlier life traumas, lessons or triggers that need to be acknowledged.
 These experiences all have a purpose of giving us an opportunity to engage in deeper levels of healing.
 The key is to learn to embrace these difficulties rather than ignoring or trying to surpass them.

-I am very much interested in concepts like The dark Night of the Soul, or, this idea of descending into the underworld and uncovering the depths of our wounding.
-There are times in life where we experience this sacred journey and our personal identity, meaning and purpose is challenged.
+I am very much interested in concepts like The dark Night of the Soul.
+There are times in life where we experience a sacred journey and our personal identity, meaning and purpose is challenged.
 As painful as these experiences are, they are necessary for our renewal and our re-birth.

 It’s about honoring this journey and recognising that there is a purpose to it and to hold space for it.
-There isn’t something ‘wrong’ with us, there is nothing to fix or to get over, but transformation is a process and it is difficult.
+There isn’t something ‘wrong’ with us, there is nothing to fix or to get over, but transformation is a process that can be difficult.
 It’s sticky and there are obstacles and challenges that we must face before we can move forward.
 It’s so important for us to navigate this journey with this awareness.
-This is where I find shamanistic and mythical knowledge helpful as a framework for navigating this journey.

-For some of us the descent is triggered by the onset of an illness, stress and burnout, a breakup, the death of a loved one or a range of traumatic experiences.
-It literally feels like we have been catapulted into this descent and for others, it may be a more spontaneous or intuitive ‘soul’s calling’ that pulls us there.
+For some of us this challenging period is triggered by the onset of an illness, stress and burnout, a breakup, the death of a loved one or a range of traumatic experiences.
+It literally feels like we have been catapulted into this process and for others, it may be a more spontaneous or intuitive ‘soul’s calling’ that pulls us there.

-Navigating the 'descent' is as important as navigating the ascent into transcendent experiences or peak experiences.
+Navigating the 'descent' into our shadow or painful wounds and challenging experiences as important as navigating the ascent into transcendent experiences or peak experiences.
 We are all on this journey, but for some of us – for a variety of reasons - this journey might be accelerated, involve more intense experiences and more 'highs and lows'.

-Transcendent or peak experiences can arise spontaneously by engaging in spiritual practices such as meditation, yoga or other healing activities.
-Some people might be more ‘open’ to these experiences and other people might seek them out by accessing altered states.
-These altered states are reached through the use of psychoactive substances, dance, breath-work or many other activities.
+Transcendent or peak experiences can arise spontaneously and some people might be more ‘open’ to these experiences than other.
+Often an awakening experience may occur through the use of psychoactive substances, dance, yoga, being in nature, breath-work, meditation, healing-energy work, rituals, music or many other activities.

 What is meant by the term ‘spirituality’?